PengJiyuan/xbundle/README.md

   Options:

     -V, --version                    output the version number
-    --webpack                        Use Webpack to bundle you files.
-    --rollup                         Use Rollup to bundle you files.
     --ay, --analyze                  Visualize size of webpack output files with an interactive zoomable treemap.
     --mv, --modifyVars [modifyVars]  Enables run-time modification of Less variables.
     --bp, --babelPolyfill            Use babel-polyfill to polyfill your code.